josephestes/ArrayDemo/README.md

 (3) to choose a specific position to view.
 (4) to quit the application.

-4
+2
+View list in reverse order:
+   1   9   5   4   8  10   2   3   6   7

+Please enter one of the following options:
+(1) to view the list in original order.
+(2) to view the list in reverse order.
+(3) to choose a specific position to view.
+(4) to quit the application.

+3
+Enter a position number to view (1 through 10):
+5
+The value at position 5 is 10

+Please enter one of the following options:
+(1) to view the list in original order.
+(2) to view the list in reverse order.
+(3) to choose a specific position to view.
+(4)

 Press any key to close this window . . .
 ```

-### Program Logic

-- Store an array of these 10 integers: (7, 6, 3, 2, 10, 8, 4, 5, 9, 1)
-- Until the user enters a sentinel value, allow the user four options:
-  1. View the list in order from the first to last position in the stored array
-  2. View the list in order from the last to first position (without permanently changing in order of the array)
-  3. Choose a specific position to view
-  4. Quit the application